 “We have put contingency plans with certified treatment providers in place to deal with any incidents,” adds Dhowan.

-“The 2019/2020 BMSB season has been uneventful so far,” concludes Bennett.
-“By reviewing the prior season’s performance, enhancing our processes and introducing new technologies, we have been able to provide effective treatment while meeting the growing volume demands and needs of our customers.”
+Ultimately, when it comes to stink bug season, it pays to be prepared.
+By reviewing the prior season’s performance, enhancing our processes and introducing new technologies, we’re able to provide effective treatment while meeting the growing volume demands and needs of our customers.